pybind/pybind11/docs/advanced/functions.rst

 type information, it is not clear whether Python should take charge of the returned value and eventually free its resources, or if this is handled on the C++ side.
-For this reason, pybind11 provides a several *return value policy* annotations that can be passed to the :func:`module::def` and :func:`class_::def` functions.
+For this reason, pybind11 provides a several *return value policy* annotations that can be passed to the :func:`module_::def` and :func:`class_::def` functions.
 The default policy is :enum:`return_value_policy::automatic`.